How a tech radar assists the conscious development of corporate IT ecosystems

 Cloud platforms and the need for remote maintenance and remote workplace access, and development of the Internet of Things are changing how ecosystem security is handled.
 As the number of potential attack points has grown and will keep growing exponentially, companies need a distributed modular approach to safety.
 One may argue that the security perimeter is also undergoing a transition from a monolithic to a microservice architecture.

 Since the company isn't in a position to use unsecured technologies, the safety topic gets spread across the radar.
 For instance, SonarQube helps us check code for basic vulnerabilities, while using Kotlin for the backend reduces the risk of dangerous bugs in the product.
-The aforementioned Harbor enables scanning containers in use for security, and replaces a similar tool, Nexus (release storage and distribution code repository manager)
+The aforementioned Harbor enables scanning containers in use for security, and replaces a similar tool, Nexus (release storage and distribution code repository manager) — for the very reason that the latter provides a lower level of security.

 Conclusion